BroadbandForum/usp-test/02-authentication-and-access-control.md

 1. The EUT sends an AddResponse with a `oper_success` element containing a new Device.LocalAgent.ControllerTrust.Role.{i}.Permission. object in step 1.
-2. The EUT sends an Error message containing an appropriate error code.
+2. The EUT sends an OperateResponse message containing a `cmd_failure` element with an appropriate error code.

+*NOTE: The behavior required in Metric 2 was updated in USP 1.4, and was updated here to ensure that implementations seeking certification would use the correct behavior.
+If an implementation using USP 1.3 or earlier is tested against this test case, it MAY respond with a USP Error Message instead.*

 ## 2.19 Permissions - Value Change Notification Allowed on Parameter